VKCOM/noverify/docs/dynamic_rules.md

 ##### `@filter`

-The `@filter` restriction allows you to restrict the rule by name of matched variable or literal, const or anything else!
+The `@filter` restriction allows you to restrict the rule by name of matched variable or literal.

-More about which can be captured you can read in [phpgrep doc](https://github.com/VKCOM/noverify/blob/master/src/phpgrep/pattern_language.md#matcher-expressions)

 Thus, the rule will be applied only if there is a matched variable that matches passed regexp.